theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 - `i18n`: A Pull requests that makes new languages translation
 - `Performance`: A Pull requests that improves the performance
 - `Discussion`: A Pull requests that needs to be discussed
+- `v6.x`: A Pull requests that bugfixes and some optimizations related to old NexT version 6
+- `v7.x`: A Pull requests that bugfixes and some optimizations, related to old NexT version 7

 ### Commit Messages Rules